KlaudiaBelba/KlaudiaBelba/README.md

 ### Hi there 👋
-#### Web Developer and Front-End Developer
+#### Front-End Developer
-I’m Klaudia from Albania, web developer and front-end developer.
+I’m Klaudia from Albania, front-end developer.
 I really enjoy learning languages and frameworks like React, and Node.js, as well as working in Wordpress.

-Skills: VUE JS / REACT / JS / HTML / CSS/ NODE.JS
+Skills: JS / HTML / CSS

 - 🔭 I’m currently working on my next project.